• Skip to primary navigation

 The very basic recipe has just one ingredient - asparagus.
 Once the asparagus is cooked, you can dress it however you like.

-So depending on what you'll do with it, other ingredients might include melted butter, olive oil, lemon juice or vinegar, salt and pepper, garlic powder, and perhaps onion powder.
+So, depending on what you'll do with it, other ingredients might include melted butter, olive oil, lemon juice or vinegar, salt and pepper, garlic powder, and perhaps onion powder.

 Instructions

-Now carefully remove the bowl from the microwave using oven mitts.
-And be even more careful when removing the lid - hot steam will escape.
+Carefully remove the bowl from the microwave using oven mitts.
+Be even more careful when removing the lid - hot steam will escape.
+That's it!
+Now, if you want, dress the asparagus.
+The section "serving suggestions" below contains a few ideas.

 What's the fastest way to cook asparagus?